 If you have an outstanding tax bill but you don’t have the cash to cover it, you shouldn’t panic.
-The IRS Fresh Start Program is designed to help taxpayers pay down their tax debt while reducing penalties and interest.
+The IRS Fresh Start Program is designed to help taxpayers pay down their taxes owed while reducing penalties and interest.
 Payment plans are available for business owners and individual taxpayers but you have to meet certain criteria to qualify.

 Streamlined Installment Agreements are available if you owe less than $50,000.
 Under this type of agreement, you have 72 months to eliminate your tax liability.
 If you own a small business and owe less than $25,000, you can apply for an In-Business Trust Fund Express Installment Agreement which gives you 24 months to pay down what you owe.
 You can apply online for a Streamlined Installment Agreement or fill out Form 9465, Installment Agreement Request.
 Taxpayers seeking an In-Business Trust Fund Express Installment Agreement should visit their local IRS office for assistance.